 calls to these functions for errors.
 The compiler always checks formats

-for the ANSI library functions printf
+for the ANSI library functions printf, fprintf,

-whenever such
+vprintf, vfprintf and vsprintf whenever such

-'), so there is no need to
+warnings are requested (using `-Wformat'), so there is no need to

-modify the header file `stdio.h
+modify the header file `stdio.h'.

 section ("section-name")

-text
+text section.

 Sometimes, however, you need additional sections, or you need certain